Mauricio Cantor

 Research/Career Interests:

 I am behavioral ecologist interested in understanding the dynamics of social, cultural and ecological systems and other networked biological phenomena by combining multiple types empirical data on social animals and multiple analytical and modeling tools.
-I enjoy engaging in theory-driven research that is empirically-based and has real-world implications for conservation of wildlife, humans and the environment they share.
+I enjoy engaging in theory-driven research that is empirically-based and has real-world implications for conservation of wildlife, human welfare and the environment we share.

 I joined the Marine Mammal Institute and the Department of Fisheries, Wildlife and Conservation Sciences at Oregon State University in the Fall 2021 as an Assistant Professor, after receiving a BSc in Biological Sciences and a MSc in Ecology in Brazil, a PhD in Biology in Canada, and after enjoying a series of postdoctoral appointments in Brazil, Germany and Switzerland.
 My research has been primarily focused on the ecology of vertebrates dealing with the fundamental life challenges in the marine realm.
 My research lies at the intersections of human dimensions and marine mammal ecology, as these species show remarkable behavioral diversities, learning abilities, social complexities, a multitude of both positive and negative interactions — not to mention the exciting fieldwork challenges that come with studying them — but my interests expand to a broad range of other biological phenomena.
 Over the recent years, I have been collaborating on a range of theoretical and empirical projects that investigate the structure and function of networked biological systems (from molecules to ecosystems) and the dynamics of social and cultural lives of human and non-human animals.